treshev/code-sample/README.md

 * Maven
 * cURL

-### Deployment
-If you whiz through this sample, try adding a deployment.
-We are a Docker and AWS shop.
-Getting something into an AWS or Heroku, or whatever you're comfortable with will be an "A+"

 ### Project hints and questions
 * Stuck getting started?
   * The official Spring Boot "hello world" example is a great starting point.